emqx/eip/design/0005-stateless-brokers.md

 ```

-For persistent sessions, the messages are stored in LogicN3 in the message queue with "t/#" as the key.
-After the client re-connected it restores the message queue for "t/#" from LogicN3.
+For persistent sessions, the messages are stored in Core3 in the message queue with "t/#" as the key.
+After the client re-connected it restores the message queue for "t/#" from Core3.

-The best condition is that there's no wildcard topic-filters, in which case no inter-logic-node message forwarding is needed.
-Or if we can assign the wildcard topic-filters to the same node with all the topic-filters that can be matched to them, it's also not necessary to forwarding messages to another logic node. e.g. assign "t/1", "t/2" and "t/#" to the same node.
+The best condition is that there's no wildcard topic-filters, in which case no inter-core-node message forwarding is needed.
+Or if we can assign the wildcard topic-filters to the same node with all the topic-filters that can be matched to them, it's also not necessary to forwarding messages to another core node. e.g. assign "t/1", "t/2" and "t/#" to the same node.
 But this requires the user has designed the topics carefully.

 e.g. If the topics in an instant messaging system look like as follows: